A new paradigm: Marketing in the network society

 Within marketing, a major strategy has always been to tell compelling stories about ourselves - using unique selling propositions to market our product.

 In the network society, this notion is different, because it involves going into more of an open dialogue with the outside world.
 Here, we let go of control in order to focus on the dialogue with the customer.
-Social media is the class example of how marketing can be approached in a dialogue-based way, and this approach is the one that marketers in network societies should be aiming for.
-The traditional strategies have worked fine through the years, but since web 2.0 the conditions of how we communicate to consumers have changed significantly.
+Social media is the class example of how marketing can be approached in a dialogue-based way, and this approach is one that marketers in network societies should be aiming for.
+The traditional strategies have worked fine through the years, but since Web 2.0 the conditions of how we communicate to consumers have changed significantly.